 However, a potential problem involves income limits.

-If you seek a federal income tax deduction for contributing to a traditional IRA, your federal adjusted gross income (AGI) for 2021 generally must be below $76,000 if you’re single and $125,000 if you’re married and file a joint return.
-For 2022, if you or your spouse are covered by an employer plan, these numbers are predicted to increase to $78,000 and $129,000, respectively.
+If you seek a federal income tax deduction for contributing to a traditional IRA, your federal adjusted gross income (AGI) for 2024 generally must be below $68,000 if you’re single and $109,000 if you’re married and filing a joint return.
 If you do not have access to an employer plan, then there are different AGI limits that determine deductibility.

 These limits may increase in future years with inflation, but you still may not qualify.
 That’s one reason why a retirement-savings plan at work may be your first and best option.
 In most cases, you can contribute no matter how high your income, and you may not be eligible to contribute to an IRA anyway, based on your income.